Boost SharePoint and Microsoft Teams Adoption

 About the Author

-Christian is a Microsoft Regional Director (RD) and Office Apps and Services MVP, internationally-recognized collaboration expert, and the Founder & CEO of CollabTalk LLC, an independent research and technical marketing services firm based in Lehi, Utah.
+Christian is a Microsoft Regional Director (RD) and Office Apps and Services MVP, internationally-recognized collaboration expert, and the Microsoft GTM Director for AvePoint.
+Christian runs the community-focused CollabTalk TweetJam and Podcast, and is based in Lehi, Utah (Silicon Slopes).